The Sharp family’s Story

 “Don’t forget what you got out of Camp.
 Camp can’t cure you, but it can help get you through this period in your life.”

 More stories like this

-Camp Ooch founder and dedicated champion, Mary Pat Armstrong shares why she believes in the Magic of Ooch.
+Legacy Camp Ooch founder and dedicated champion, Mary Pat Armstrong shares why she believes in the magic of camp.

-Ron Williamson and Deb Steiss, Brave Spirit Circle donors and archaeologists share why Ooch is an important part of their legacy.
+Ron Williamson and Deb Steiss, Brave Spirit Circle donors and archaeologists share why giving to us is an important part of their legacy.

 Share your story